Patriots vs. Ravens prediction, odds, time: 'Sunday Night Football' picks by proven model

 Why the Ravens can cover

 The elite Ravens defense which has always been associated with the franchise returned last week as Baltimore pitched its first shutout in over seven years.
 That came versus a Bengals offense which had scored 30-plus in three straight Joe Burrow starts, while the Patriots offense has issues scoring in the redzone.
 It ranks 24th in redzone scoring, while the Patriots are dead last in redzone defense as just about every team which gets inside their 20-yard-line ends up with a touchdown instead of a field goal.
-Baltimore leads the NFL with 5.2 yards per carry, and Lamar Jackson had four passing touchdowns, plus 100-plus yards and a score on the ground, the last time he faced the Pats.
+Baltimore leads the NFL with 5.2 yards per carry, and Lamar Jackson had four passing touchdowns, plus 100-plus yards and a score on the ground, the last time he faced the Pats, who will be shorthanded without leading tackler, Robert Spillane, on 'SNF'.
 See which team to back at SportsLine.

 How to make Patriots vs. Ravens picks